-Czech Crystal, located in the Salt Lake City area, features Bohemian cut crystal imported from the Czech Republic.
+Czech Crystal, located in the Richmod area, features Bohemian cut crystal imported from the Czech Republic.
 Visit our showroom to see the variety of vases, glasses, tumblers, and bowls we offer.
 We also have a large selection of imported glass fingernail files.

 Hand Cut Bohemian Crystal